 So what is the surefire way to ensure you’re capturing all the income that needs to be reflected on your income taxes?
 My suggestion is to go straight to the source: your bank account.
 Open your Lili app, go to your transaction list (you can use the Money Transfers and Check Deposits filters) to see exactly what money hit your account, and reconcile that with 1099’s, check stubs, and other supporting documentation to ensure you’re including all your income and there are no discrepancies.

 A crucial and often overlooked portion of freelance taxes is how to properly deduct business expenses.
-Our Tax Guide for Freelancers outlines how to properly leverage your business expenses to minimize your tax liability.
 Yet, before you can understand how to properly deduct your expenses, you first have to compile and categorize them all.

 Lastly, before you go throwing away all your receipts, it’s always important to always hold onto as much corroborating documentation as possible in case you need to answer any inquiries from the IRS.
 Having documentation is also essential to uncovering any expenses that you may have been unable to charge to your Lili card (ex. suppliers who require payment via cash or check).
 This in combination with the categorized reports will ensure you’re maximizing your business expense deduction in the shortest amount of time.